Alan Partridge: Welcome to the Places of My Life: Reception

-John Crace of The Guardian said that "the set-up was a parody of any number of early evening TV documentaries in which a minor celebrity fills an hour of screen time by pottering around some fairly dull places, talking to fairly dull people while trying to convince everyone it's all enormously interesting.
+John Crace of The Guardian wrote that "the set-up was a parody of any number of early evening TV documentaries in which a minor celebrity fills an hour of screen time by pottering around some fairly dull places, talking to fairly dull people while trying to convince everyone it's all enormously interesting.
 On its own, this would have made good comedy, as there were also sideswipes at Bear Grylls' and Dan Snow's annoying presentational tics of adding drama to the tediously mundane.
 But with Partridge it's always what you don't expect that makes him so well worth watching."
 Jack Sharp, writing for On the Box, gave the episode 5 stars out of a possible 5 and said that it was "an essential hour of comedy for Partridge fans, packed full of very quotable Partridgisms."

 Information

 The programme was directed by David Lambert, and written by Steve Coogan, Neil Gibbons and Rob Gibbons.
 It was watched by an estimated 216,000 people.